syntho-ai/syntho-docs/docs/deployment/kubernetes/jupyterhub_ray.md

     loadBalancerSourceRanges: []
 ```

 To use an `Ingress` of any kind in Kubernetes to be able to assign a DNS record, please configure your Ingress Controller (see overview of Ingress Controllers [here](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)).
-We recommend the NGINX controller, which can additionally be installed using Helm (see [this link](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/)).
+We recommend the NGINX controller, which can additionally be installed using Helm (see [this link](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/)), but other Ingress Controllers can be used as well.
+Please note that the ingress definition will need some changes to be able to use the Ingress Controller.

 In the case of using an ingress controller, please adjust the values of `proxy.service.type` as follows: